gocode1702/headless-gatsby-multilang/README.md

 ## 5. Editing the menu

 Just edit the content model named **Menu** by adding/removing block items and localize the name and the corresponding slug.

-**Note:** It is also possible to manage menu items by using a **relationship** field (without entering manually the slug and the page name).

-Although it is very friendly and nice, in case your pages are rendered by a different template, each of them will require an _ad-hoc_ content model, a separate _createPage_ API execution and will have a _dedicated GraphQL field_.

-This means that everytime a new page is created, you will have to add the fragment to the header component query and ensure that all the fields ID are named correctly: it's time consuming and a limit to your content editors.

-**I personally recommend to stick with the blocks way.**

 <br />